Double-Fourier engineering of Josephson energy-phase relationships applied to diodes: The arbitrary EPR algorithm

 \section{The arbitrary EPR algorithm}

-\comment{The elementary unit (or building block) of our design consists of two tunnel junctions in series, which behaves as a short classical junction.}

-Our conceptual algorithm relies on the following realizations: \begin{itemize} \item The current-phase relation of two Josephson junctions in series matches the functional form of that of a short Josephson junction with a finite transparency.
+\comment{The elementary unit (or building block) of our design consists of two tunnel junctions in series, which behaves as a short classical junction.} Our conceptual algorithm relies on the following realizations: \begin{itemize} \item The current-phase relation of two Josephson junctions in series matches the functional form of that of a short Josephson junction with a finite transparency.
 This allows single-parameter control over the Fourier components in the energy-phase relation of the arm. \item The energy-phase relation of multiple parallel junctions is a convolution of the individual energy-phase relations with the vector of junction strengths when each arm has equal phase offsets and transparency. \item Shifting the total Josephson energy of all arms by the same amount does not change the lowest Fourier components, and therefore the overall shape of the current-phase relation stays the same. \end{itemize}

 The elementary unit of the design used to generate higher harmonics of a CPR, of an arm of the Josephson junction array, consists of two Josephson tunnel junctions connected in series, with Josephson energies $E_{J1}$ and $E_{J2}$ [see Fig.~\ref{FIG:array_design}(a)].
 The EPR of each Josephson junction is $U_i(\varphi_i) = - E_{Ji}\cos(\varphi_i)$, where $\varphi_i$ is the phase drop across the junction.~\footnote{We ignore the weak higher harmonic terms that have recently been reported in single Josephson tunnel junctions~\cite{willsch2023Observation}.
-Their influence can be easily incorporated and does not substantially alter the claims of our work.} Current conservation and the additivity of phase differences yields:
+Their influence can be easily incorporated and does not substantially alter the claims of our work.} We consider the classical limit $E_J \gg E_C$ and neglect the charging energy of the island.
+A residual charging energy only incrementally changes the CPR~\cite{rymarz2023Consistent}, which does not qualitatively influence our approach.
+Current conservation and the additivity of phase differences yields:

 where $\varphi = \varphi_1 + \varphi_2$, with $\varphi$ the total phase difference across the arm (see Figure~\ref{FIG:array_design}).
 Solving for $\varphi$, we obtain the CPR of an arm:

 with $\Phi_0 = \hbar/2e$ the superconducting flux quantum.
 The corresponding EPR is